JnBrymn/SiteSlayer/sites/www_murfreedental_com/content.md

 [Request Appointment](https://flexbook.me/MURFREE)

-# Looking for a New Dentist in Murfreesboro, Tennessee?
+# Dental Implants in Murfreesboro, TN

-Here at Murfree Dental, we value the feedback we receive from our patients.
-We invite you to read through the reviews below to learn why people trust Dr. John Murfree for their dental needs.
-After your appointment, we would love to hear about your experience.
-Call us today at 615-893-1770 to schedule your first visit with our dentist and learn more about our dental services in Murfreesboro, Tennessee.
+Missing teeth?
+Dental implants can restore your smile, oral health and oral function!
+[Dr. John Murfree](https://www.murfreedental.com/about-us/meet-our-doctor/) often recommends implants to replace missing teeth as they are considered the ideal option for not only your appearance but also your long-term oral health.
+[Call Murfree Dental](https://www.murfreedental.com/contact/) today at 615-893-1770 to learn more about dental implants in Murfreesboro, Tennessee, and schedule your consultation with our experienced dentist.

 #### Patient Reviews